 In Falcon the project progress is visualized with a traffic light system.
 In the project tree, the traffic lights are displayed at each level.
 The left traffic light represents the effects and the right traffic light represents the progress of activities.

 The delta or a deviation between the entered plan value (e.g. a concrete date for the completion of an activity or a defined $-value to be achieved) and the actual value is calculated and displayed.
-When exactly a traffic light in your project changes color depends on the administrator's chosen settings.
+When exactly the traffic light color in your project changes depends on the administrator's chosen settings.

 Activities and effects: The core essence of Falcon